MAJOR COVER LETTER MISTAKES That are Costing You the InterviewFeb 17, 2022

 Mistake 5: Fangirling over the company

-Yes you want to make the company feel special and show them you’ve done your research, but it's a balancing act.
+Yes, you want to make the company feel special and show them you’ve done your research, but it's a balancing act.
 The company already knows who they are, they don’t need you to remind them of the awards they’ve won or the year they were founded.
 Instead, use this space to tell them how you’re going to serve them.

 So, there you have it.
 Avoid these mistakes, and you won’t look like every other Tom, Dick, and Harry searching for a role in this oh-so-competitive job market.
+Your cover letter is a core component of your personal brand, so don't neglect it!

 Still want more?
 Download my Nail That Hook Cover Letter Guide to receive a bunch of inspiration when it comes to writing a juicy hook that’ll leave the recruiter drooling 🤤